ItaiAllouche/minimalPairsLexicalStress/README.md

 contributions to the model’s predictions.*

 ---
-## A reproducible demo of lexical-stress classification and LRP-based interpretation
+## A reproducible Demo Of Lexical Stress Classification and LRP-based Interpretation
 ### Repository Oganization
 | File | Purpose |
 |---------|------------------|